onelittlebecca/NWRS-story-map/README.md

 # NWRS-story-map

-This interactive story map highlights several conservation projects that fall under the Southeast Conservation Adaptation Strategy (SECAS).
+This interactive story map highlights several Refuges down I-95 -- the code is adapted from a different USFWS project highlighting conservation projects.
 This project is under active development.

 ## Development